kesterhhh/Global-Superstore-Analysis-Project/README.md

 ## Modeling:
 This Model is a star schema
-The dataset consisted of three tables: Orders, Returns, and People.
+The dataset consisted of three tables: orders, returns, and people.
 The Orders table contained the primary data for each transaction, while the Returns and People tables provided supplementary information.
 The Orders table served as the fact table, linking the other two tables through shared fields.

 ## Visualization

-The report contains 5 pages:
+The report contains five pages:
-1. Top Performing Countries and Products
+1. Top-Performing Countries and Products
 2. United States
 3. Nigeria's Profit
-4. Sub Categories In Southeast Asia
+4. Subcategories in Southeast Asia
 5. Top 5 Customers

 You can interact with the report [here](https://app.powerbi.com/reportEmbed?reportId=c01e15d9-88c9-404a-8c9b-0e6964ad7419&autoAuth=true&ctid=517d3502-2901-4de2-a87b-95c507a9a088)